digitalbricklayer/techteapotcom/src/content/posts/mrtg-v1-0-in-depth/index.md

 MRTG is an open source network management tool originally developed by Tobias Oetiker in the spring of 1995 whilst he was working as a system administrator at De Montfort University, Leicester, UK.

+Tobias Oetiker was originally motivated to write MRTG in order to provide insight into the usage of the university internet link.
+Back at the dawn of the public internet, links to the internet were extremely slow.
+If you had students or faculty complaining about internet speed, it would be helpful to know whether the slowdown was caused by a saturated link or some other problem.

 ## First Public Announcement

 The [original announcement of the MRTG project](https://groups.google.com/g/comp.lang.perl/c/FaAWCOBdgKo/m/g7IAn-LRGicJ) took place on 28th April 1995 on the *comp.lang.perl* news group.